osmosis-labs/osmosis/tests/e2e/README.md

 - `OSMOSIS_E2E_UPGRADE_VERSION` - string of what version will be upgraded to (for example, "v10")

 - `OSMOSIS_E2E_DEBUG_LOG` - when true, prints debug logs from executing CLI commands via Docker containers.
-Set to trus in CI by default.
+Set to true in CI by default.

 #### VS Code Debug Configuration